brannondorsey/sigscan/README.md

 * Blazingly fast (~95% of time spent in kernel space)
 * Uses colors if output is detected as a terminal that supports them (or forcibly with `--(no-)colors`).

+## Limitations

+* Only classic POSIX signals are supported, no real-time signals.
+* Relies on `/proc` and therefore only works on Linux.

 <!--
 WARNING:
         THE "\#\# Examples" SECTION IS USED TO GENERATE THE EXAMPLE CONTENT